KeimaShikai/service/README.md

 ***

 Note that the service is working on 8888 port by default.
-You can use nc or telnet to connect to this piece of trash.
+You can use nc or telnet to connect to this piece of communism.